 Signs of senior stress

-No matter your age, stress is a part of life.
+No matter your age, stress is a part of life, even in Omaha, NE, home of the Good Life.
 For seniors, stress can be especially taxing and harder to overcome, as many new contributing factors are in play such as the loss of a spouse and suddenly living alone or the frustration that surrounds dealing with new physical and/or medical limitations.

 As a caregiver, knowing the signs of senior stress will allow you to better help your elderly loved one.

 - Isolation.
 Seniors who isolate themselves from friends, family and other social situations may suffer from overwhelming stress.

 - Physical signs.
 Identifying factors include body aches/pains, longer episodes of illness and changes in sleeping patterns.

 - Forgetfulness.
 Memory and concentration issues which are abnormal or lead to your elderly loved one making bad judgments may be rooted in stress.

 - Mood swings.
 Sudden shifts in mood — as well as noticeable sadness, depression and increased irritability — may be caused by stress

 - Eating habits.
 Overeating or loss of appetite are both telling signs that a person is stressed.